AndreaGallini/tailwind_for_django/tailwind_for_django/README.md

 # Tailwind for Django

-A Django library for configuring Tailwind CSS in your project.
+A Django library for configuring Tailwind CSS in your project.aa

 ## Installazione